Surgical Procedures: Surgery and Staging for Neuroblastoma

 Possible risks and side effects include:

-• Reaction to anesthesia (Anesthesia is the medication given to help sleep through the surgery, not remember it, and manage pain.
-Reactions can include wheezing, rash, swelling, and low blood pressure.)
+• Reaction to anesthesia (Anesthesia is the medication given to help sleep through the surgery, not remember it, and manage pain.)
+Reactions can be things like wheezing, rash, swelling, and low blood pressure.

 • Bleeding.